-The College of Psychology Doctor of Psychology (Psy.D.) program in School Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
+The College of Psychology Doctoral Program in School Psychology (Psy.D.) is accredited by the Commission on Accreditation of the American Psychological Association.
 Questions related to the accredited status of the program should be directed to the Commission on Accreditation:

-Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE Washington, DC 20002
+Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002

-Phone: (202) 336-5979 / E-mail: apaaccred@apa.org Web: APA Accreditation - Home
+Phone: (202) 336-5979 / Email: apaaccred@apa.org